leetcode-python-java/leetcode-python-java/README.md

     # Given the request +env+ from +client+ and a partial request body
     # in +body+, finish reading the body if there is one and invoke
-    # the rack app.
+    # the Rack app.
 Then construct the response and write it back to
     # +client+
     #
     def handle_request(req, lines)